dallmann-consulting/OCPP.Core/README.md

 ## System Requirements
 OCPP.Core is written in .NET 8 and therefore runs on different plattforms.
 I also installed it in Azure for testing purposes.
 The storage is based on the EntityFramework-Core and supports different databases.
-The project contains script für SQL-Server (SQL-Express) and SQLite.
+The project contains script for SQL-Server (SQL-Express) and SQLite.

 Referenced Packages:
 * Microsoft.EntityFrameworkCore